Rithesh101/AI-Resume-Analysis-Job-Match-Platform/README.md

 - Which skills are they missing
 - How much they align with industry requirements

-AI Career Compass solves this by:
+This platform solves this by:

 ✔ Extracting skills from resumes
 ✔ Matching them against required job skills